ntu-acl-robot/DepreSAR/README.md

 Use Chain-of-Thought Prompting with GPT models(gpt-3.5-turbo and gpt-4o), providing definitions and instructions for strategies in [ESC](https://github.com/thu-coai/Emotional-Support-Conversation) framework, details can be found in [3]

 ## Usage
+Replace <⋯⋯> in client.py and run
+>python client.py

 ### Server URL
-contact our group for further information
+contact our team for further information

 ### Parameters
 #### request(json)